Common Objections to Paying by Direct Debit, and How to Deal With Them

 Thank them for being a prompt payer, but explain the challenges you have in your business with admin overheads or other cash flow challenges

-Explain that having customers paying via different methods is more work for you, and your efficiency ultimately benefits them, so you’d appreciate it if they could sign the request
+Explain that having customers paying via different methods is more work for you, and your efficiency ultimately benefits them, so you’d appreciate it if they could sign the instruction

 Offer an incentive (if needed)